 How will the stock market perform?

 Over time the market generally increases in value, but there are inevitably periods of loss, and sometimes big crashes.
 Withdrawing money during one of these dips can erode your pot’s value much more quickly.

 To see how all these questions work in practice, let’s consider Craig.
 He earns £60,000 a year and would like to maintain a similar lifestyle after retiring at 55.

 He also assumes average growth of 4 per cent interest on his pot (which is reasonable, but not guaranteed).
-If he were to draw out £40,000 per year, he would need £650,000 in the pot initially in order for it to last the full 25 years (it would actually last just over 26, but Craig likes to leave a margin of error).
+If he were to draw out £40,000 per year, he would need a £650,000 pension pot to retire at 55 and make it last the full 25 years (his pension pot would actually last just over 26, but Craig likes to leave a margin of error).

 This calculation doesn’t take into account Craig’s state pension, which he would start to receive 10 years after he retires, but he decides not to include this in his estimates in case he lives a lot longer than he expected.